hpxstarry/hpxstarry.github.io/_posts/2019-04-07-design-pattern-creational.md

 ---
-layout: post
-title:  Desgin patterns - creational design patterns
+title: "Desgin patterns - creational design patterns"
 date: 2019-04-17 00:31:10 -0800

-categories: design pattern
+categories: [design pattern]
+tags: [design pattern]
 ---

 # Introduction
 In this blog, we are going to talk about creational design patterns, such as Abstract Fatory, Builder.
 With this blog, you would be able to answer questions such as